DitroniX/IPEM-NBIoT-ESP32C5-ATM90E36-SIM7000G-GPRS-IoT-Mains-Power-Energy-Monitor/README.md

 Protocols supported include: TCP, UDP, HTTP, HTTPS, TLS, DTLS, FTP, PING, LWM2M, COAP and MQTT

+### AT Commands

+The **IPEM NB-IoT** SIM7070G is controlled via a comprehensive set of AT commands.
+This makes firware development easier by handling complex network protocols internally.

+Control of the SIM7070G is straight forward using Arduino IDE, or PlatformIO.

 ### Standalone or Integrated Remote